Skip to main content

 • Multi-Region Replication: Automated replication to multiple storage locations for enhanced disaster recovery

-Enterprise Passkey Export is available exclusively for Enterprise tier customers.
-Standard Enterprise contracts include Corbado-managed dedicated storage with Management Console access.
-Advanced configurations with customer-controlled S3 buckets are available for Enterprise customers with specific compliance requirements.
-Custom storage solutions beyond AWS S3 are available as an addon for Enterprise Plus agreements.
+Enterprise Passkey Export is available exclusively for Enterprise Private Cloud deployments.
+This feature is not available for Enterprise Public Cloud customers.
+Standard Private Cloud contracts include Corbado-managed dedicated storage with Management Console access.
+Advanced configurations with customer-controlled S3 buckets are available for Private Cloud customers with specific compliance requirements.
+Custom storage solutions beyond AWS S3 are available through the Enterprise Plus addon, which is only available with Private Cloud deployments.

 2. Technical Specifications: Export Data Schema